JanHerca/urantiapedia/output/wikijs/en/article/Enrique_Traver/presidents_message_september_2022.md

 We can always serve God and our fellows with enthusiasm and dedication.
 But our chances of success are greatly improved whenever our approach is one of love, friendship, and tolerance.
 As Jesus said:

 > _In my Father’s kingdom there shall be neither Jew nor gentile, only those who seek perfection through service, for I declare that he who would be great in my Father’s kingdom must first become server of all.
-If you are willing to serve your fellows, you shall sit down with me in my kingdom, even as, by serving in the similitude of the creature, I shall presently sit down with my Father in his kingdom._ [[UB 137:8.11](/en/The_Urantia_Book/137#p8_11)]
+If you are willing to serve your fellows, you shall sit down with me in my kingdom, even as, by serving in the similitude of the creature, I shall presently sit down with my Father in his kingdom._ <a id="a60_409"></a>[[UB 137:8.11](/en/The_Urantia_Book/137#p8_11)]

 Let’s keep working with devotion and enthusiasm.
 Let’s be patient, tolerant and affectionate.